AU-BCE-EE/AU-MHB/2024-0711286-2025_NH3EF_urea_and_AS/README.md

 See `scripts` for R scripts.
 `main.R` calls the other to do the complete data loading, subsetting, calculations, plotting, saving of data (in `output` subdirectory) and plots (in `plots` subdirectory).

-# Important note on data
-The data used for the memorandum has been collected and used for a comprehensive statistical analysis which will be published as a peer-reviewed article in an international scientific journal at a later stage (Hutchings et al., in preparation).
-When published, the data will be publicly available through the Task Force on Emission Inventories and Projections (TFEIP) under United Nations Economic Commission for Europe (UNECE).
-When publicly available, the databased used for this memorandum will be uploaded to the `data` folders, and a new release of the repository will be made.

 # Directory structure
 ## `incorp and inject`
 ### `data`
 Database used for plots and summary.
-Subset from original data from Hutchings et al. (in preparation) and updated databaser (..._edit) with additional data from new studies and with the edition of 'set' identification coupling reference and incorporated fertilizer.
+Subset from original data from Hutchings et al. (2026) (https://doi.org/10.1016/j.jclepro.2025.147438) and updated databaser (..._edit) with additional data from new studies and with the edition of 'set' identification coupling reference and incorporated fertilizer.
 ### `output`
 Summary of incorporation data
 ### `plots`